lens-protocol/core/README.md

 ## Setup

-> For now only Linux and macOS are supported
+> For now only Linux and macOS are known to work
 >
-> We are now figuring out what works for Windows, will update the instructions soon
+> We are now figuring out what works for Windows, instructions will be updated soon
 >
 > (feel free to experiment and submit PR's)